llee454/hornet-website/modules/menu/Readme.md

 }

 /*
+  Accepts no arguments.
+Returns menu_Node's first child, or null if no child exists.
 */
 menu_Node.prototype.getFirstChild = function () {
   return this.children.length > 0 ? this.children [0] : null;
 }

 /*
+  Accepts no arguments.
+Returns menu_Node's last child, or null if no child exists.
 */
 menu_Node.prototype.getLastChild = function () {
   return this.children.length > 0 ? this.children [this.children.length - 1] : null;
 }

 /*
+  Accepts no arguments, and returns a jQuery HTML Element representing the HTML text structure of the menu_Node instance.
 */
 menu_Node.prototype.getLabelElement = function () {
   return menu_Element.prototype.getLabelElement.call (this).addClass ('menu_node_label');
 }

 /*
+  Accepts no arguments, and returns a jQuery HTML Element representing the HTML link structure of the menu_Node instance.
 */
 menu_Node.prototype.getLinkElement = function () {
   var leaf = this.getFirstLeaf ();